Ned303/joinerSystem/README.md

 `sudo apt-get install ant`

 ### Create property file
-Create a new file in the joinerSystem root directory, you can name this <yourname>.properties.
+Create a new file in the joinerSystem root directory, you can name this {yourname}.properties.
 Copy the content of the following into the file and fill in the blank properties.
 ```
 build.dir=.build
 dist.dir=dist